The Most Reliable Mobile Internet Option - Redundancy

 Does the word reliable frequently preface the words mobile internet when talking about your needs?

-If so, redundancy will be vital in your mobile internet arsenal.
+If so, redundancy will be vital to your mobile internet arsenal.

 There simply is no single best mobile internet plan, device, or set-up that works everywhere.
 If you intend to be mobile, you'll need multiple options onboard to deploy.

-We talk about redundancy throughout our content here on the resource center, but this guide will be stressing the point and covering the approaches in detail.
+We talk about redundancy throughout our content here on the Mobile Internet Resource Center, but this guide will be stressing the point and covering redundancy approaches in detail.

 Because you need to be able to get online and get your work, schooling, sharing, or even entertainment accomplished.